william-redman/Not-So-Griddy/README.md

 Scripts to train your own single and dual agent RNN can be found in the **Code** folder.
 Saved trained models can be found in the **Models** folder.
 Code to visualize the internal representations and re-make the plots from the paper can be found in the **Plotting** folder.

-Any questions/comments can be sent to will.redman@jhuapl.edu.
+Feel free to reach out with any comments/questions to will.redman@jhuapl.edu.